 I went with a combo of ground sweet and spicy Italian sausage to give the dish a touch of heat.
 You can use all sweet Italian sausage if you don’t want any spice.
 It’s warming without being overbearing.
 Unlike your typical beef sauce, the Italian sausage brings so much more flavor to the table (no pun intended).
-Maybe it’s the spices, but I think it makes an otherwise simple dish a touch more fancy.
-And if you know me, I’m all about fancy without the fancy effort.
+I think it makes an otherwise simple dish a touch fancier.

-One final note, you may notice this recipe is otherwise dairy-free if you don’t use cream or serve with Parmesan cheese.
+This dish is otherwise dairy-free if you don’t use cream or serve with Parmesan cheese.
 I’ve substituted a simple homemade cashew cream in its place and you CANNOT taste the difference.
-Pair with a solid red wine (or maybe the white you just opened), and you’re ready to forget it’s winter.Print
+Pair with a solid red wine (or maybe the white you just opened), and you’ve got yourself a fancy date-night worthy pasta dish.